Catilinarian conspiracy: Underlying causes

 Some older historiography has viewed the conspiracy in terms of a party-political conflict between the so-called optimates and populares.
 This view is criticised as uncritically accepting confusing and empty ancient political slogans while ignoring Catiline's Sullan bona fides.
 While sources sometimes put popularis speeches into the mouths of Catiline and others, the dyadic nature of the Roman constitution forced justification of anti-senatorial policies by appeal to popular sovereignty.
 Neither popular or senatorial advocates questioned the legitimacy of the other.
 Scholars also dispute whether Catiline had a following among the urban plebs at all and question whether later Ciceronean speeches connecting Clodius with Catiline are merely political invective.

 While scholars accept that Catiline may have received some support from Crassus and Caesar, at least during his campaigns for the consulships of 63 and 62 BC, their support did not extend to the conspiracy.
-Some older scholarship conceived of Catiline as being a Crasso-Caesarian puppet; this position "has long been discredited".
+Some older scholarship conceived of Catiline as being a puppet of Julius Caesar or Marcus Crassus; this position "has long been discredited".

 Critical perspectives

-The most critical historians have "deemed the whole plot not much more than a figment of Cicero's imagination" or otherwise incited by Cicero for his own advantage.
+The most critical historians have alleged that the entire conspiracy was invented or incited by Cicero for his own advantage.
 Reevaluations and defences of Catiline started with Edward Spencer Beesly's 1878 book Catiline, Clodius, and Tiberius, though this initial defence was poorly received and lacked evidence.
 The most often-cited modern defences are Waters 1970 and Seager 1973.